Eco-Friendly Transportation: Sustainable Mobility in 2025

 4. Be aware of your surroundings: Stay alert to potential hazards, such as parked cars, pedestrians, and other cyclists, and maintain a safe distance from vehicles.

-5. Plan your route: Choose routes with dedicated bike lanes or low-traffic streets whenever possible to minimize your exposure to motor vehicles.
+5. Plan your route: Whenever possible, choose routes with dedicated bike lanes or low-traffic streets to minimize your exposure to motor vehicles.

 CTR/RideshareOnline promo – Carpool 4” by WSDOT is licensed under CC BY-NC-ND 2.0